yandex-cloud/docs/en/legal/specific-terms/kms.md

 2.1.
 The use of the Service is chargeable.

 2.2.
 Service Fee for the Service is determined as per Service Rates and billing units specified on Site.
-CloudIL may change Service Rates as prescribed by Agreement concluded with Customer.
+Nebius may change Service Rates as prescribed by Agreement concluded with Customer.

 2.3.
 Service Fee for the Service depends on the number of Active Versions and the number of operations performed with an Encryption Key.

 2.4.
-CloudIL may from time to time provide Customer with additional functional features of the Service for an additional fee.
+Nebius may from time to time provide Customer with additional functional features of the Service for an additional fee.

 2.5.
 As part of the Service, the Customer may take advantage of special price and discount offers announced on the Site and/or in the Management Console.